|CLAVO HUASCA TEA|

 Tests also showed that the extract has free radical-scavenging antioxidant properties and reduces microsomal lipid peroxidation, uric acid synthesis, and tumor necrosis factor-α production.

-The bark extract (as an herbal tincture) could be beneficial for treating inflammation (the main traditional use of this plant.
+The bark extract (as an herbal tincture) could be beneficial as a remedy for inflammation (the main traditional use of this plant).